‘Family Matters’ Flashback: Jaleel White, Darius McCrary Share Old Costar Pics

 Throughout the early seasons of Family Matters, it seemed as if Steve Urkel had to wait a very long time to hit it off with Eddie and Waldo.
 He essentially had to work his way up from annoying neighbor and uninvited houseguest to close family friend and future brother-in-law.
 As shown in this throwback picture, though, it seems as if it did not take the actual actors very long at all to become close friends behind the scenes.

-Darius McCrary must have felt a little nostaglic this week as well, because he shared a different photo of himself smiling next to Shawn Harrison on the Family Matters set.
+Darius McCrary must have felt a little nostalgic this week as well, because he shared a different photo of himself smiling next to Shawn Harrison on the Family Matters set.

 #super #saturday #flashback #2 a #Friday @hehates… trying 2 remember this #episode…